Thought Capital

 Image

 To further the point, Figure 5 compares the performance of the ICE BofA U.S. High Yield Index to that of the iBoxx USD Liquid High Yield Index.
 The latter only includes high yield bonds with at least $400 million outstanding, while the former includes deals smaller than the iBoxx threshold.
-During the ten years ending March 31, 2023, the broader index outperformed the iBoxx index by more than 50 bps per year.
-While the 5-year performance differential between the two indices is much closer, a return premium remains.
-Moreover, during the most recent 3-year period, the broad market index outperformed the liquid high yield index meaningfully, further illustrating the value of investing in smaller deal sizes.
+During the ten years ending March 31, 2024, the broader index outperformed the iBoxx index by more than 50 bps per year.
+While the 3-year performance differential between the two indices is much closer, a return premium remains.
+Moreover, during the most recent 5-year period, the broad market index outperformed the liquid high yield index illustrating the value of investing in smaller deal sizes.

 Figure 5: Annualized Trailing Performance: Broad High Yield vs. Liquid High Yield